article

 • Acute gallbladder problems

-Wegovy and Trulicity carry warnings that if you or any in your family have ever had a type of thyroid cancer called medullary thyroid carcinoma (MTC) or an endocrine system condition called multiple endocrine neoplasia syndrome type 2 (MEN 2), you should not take these drugs.
+Wegovy and Trulicity carry warnings that if you or any in your family have ever had a type of thyroid cancer called medullary thyroid carcinoma (MTC) or an endocrine system condition called multiple endocrine neoplasia syndrome type 2 (MEN 2), you shouldn’t take these drugs.

 How are Wegovy and Trulicity taken?

-Wegovy and Trulicity are subcutaneous injections—meaning under the skin.
+Wegovy and Trulicity are both subcutaneous injections (under the skin).
 You’ll inject yourself in your upper arm, upper thigh, or abdomen once a week.
-Your doctor, pharmacist, or health care provider will walk you through exactly how and when to use med when you begin to take it.
+Your health care provider will walk you through exactly how and when to take the drug when you start it.

 Wegovy vs Trulicity: dosing schedules

-Wegovy and Trulicty have step-up dosing schedules that start you off at a lower dose and increase as your body shows it can tolerate it.
+Wegovy and Trulicity each have step-up dosing schedules that start you off at a lower dose and increase as your body shows it can tolerate it.

 Trulicity dosing schedule

 The recommended starting dose for Trulicity is 0.75 mg once weekly.
-After four weeks, the dose can increase to 1.5 mg.
-Then, depending on tolerability and weight loss, the doses can increase 1.5 mg every four weeks until you reach a maximum dose of 4.5 mg weekly.
+After four weeks, your provider may increase your dose, depending on tolerability and weight loss, to a recommended maximum dose of 4.5 mg weekly.

 Wegovy dosing schedule

 The recommended starting dose for Wegovy is 0.25 mg once weekly.
-After four weeks, depending on tolerability and weight loss, the dose can increase to 0.5 mg, 1 mg for month three, 1.7 mg in month four, and 2.4 mg weekly in month five.
+After four weeks, depending on tolerability and weight loss, your provider may increase your dose, up to a maximum maintenance dose of 2.4 mg weekly in month five.

 Do Wegovy and Trulicity cost the same?

-Weight loss results aside, cost is one of the big differences between these drugs.
-Indeed, Trulicity has been around for almost a decade, allowing it the opportunity to funnel through trials and health insurance approvals.
+Weight loss results aside, cost is one of the significant differences between these drugs.
+Trulicity has been around for almost a decade, allowing it time to funnel through the health insurance approval system.
 Because of this, many insurance companies cover a majority of the cost of Trulicity when prescribed as indicated.
-Expect your monthly co-pay to be between $0 and $30 if your insurance covers the drug.
-If you don’t have insurance, or it’s not covered, you’ll pay around $930.88 per month.
+According to Eli Lilly, about 92% of monthly co-pays are between $0 and $30 if your insurance plan covers the medication.
+If you don’t have insurance or your plan doesn’t cover it, the out-of-pocket cost is $977.42 per month.

-While the list price for Wegovy is $1,349.02 per package, which is a 28-day supply, Novo Nordisk asserts that most people don’t pay the list price because of Wegovy coupons it offers, and for some, there is some insurance coverage.
+While the list price for Wegovy is $1,349.02 per package, which is a 28-day supply, Novo Nordisk maintains that most people don’t pay the list price because of the Wegovy coupons it offers through its savings program.

-Check your insurance coverage for Trulicity and Wegovy coverage before taking them to get an estimate on how much you may pay out-of-pocket.
+If you and your provider decide that Trulicity or Wegovy are right for you, check your insurance coverage before filling your prescription to get an estimate on how much you may pay out-of-pocket.

 Are there other medications you can take for weight loss besides Wegovy or Trulicity?